Backpacking Europe — Full Guide to Backpacking through Europe

 I’ve compiled a complete backpacking Europe packing list that contains everything you’ll need to bring on your adventure — from clothing to travel accessories.

 Remember to pack light.
 This can be tough — even for experienced travelers.
-Traveling is stressful but it is much more difficult when you’re hauling around a ton of stuff.
+Traveling is already stressful, and it is much more difficult when you’re hauling around a ton of stuff.
 Remember that no matter how long you travel, the amount of clothes you bring should be about the same since you’ll wash your clothes as you travel.
-In fact, your clothes comprise the largest bulk of your backpack’s weight, so bringing less clothing will cut your weight by the greatest amount.
+In fact, your clothes comprise the bulk of your backpack’s weight, so bringing less clothing will cut your weight by the greatest amount.

 The big thing to remember is to bring clothes that you can mix and match.
 This way you can combine different articles of clothing to build multiple outfits.
 I think it is best to bring clothes that are black, dark blue, dark green, brown, and other similar colors that hide stains.